sproutsocial/walltime-js/README.md

 walltime-js [![Build Status](https://secure.travis-ci.org/sproutsocial/walltime-js.png)](http://travis-ci.org/sproutsocial/walltime-js)
 ===========

-A javascript library for easily translating a UTC time to a "Wall Time" for a particular time zone.
+Walltime-js is a JavaScript library for easily translating a UTC time to a "Wall Time" for a particular time zone.

 ## Problems this solves

-Dates in javascript do not properly account for daylight savings time for other regions than your own browser configured time zone.
+Dates in JavaScript do not properly account for daylight savings time for regions other than your own browser configured time zone.

 For example: